Radiation therapy: Side effects

 Radiation therapy (RT) is in itself painless, but has iatrogenic side effect risks.
 Many low-dose palliative treatments (for example, radiation therapy to bony metastases) cause minimal or no side effects, although short-term pain flare-up can be experienced in the days following treatment due to oedema compressing nerves in the treated area.
 Higher doses can cause varying side effects during treatment (acute side effects), in the months or years following treatment (long-term side effects), or after re-treatment (cumulative side effects).
 The nature, severity, and longevity of side effects depends on the organs that receive the radiation, the treatment itself (type of radiation, dose, fractionation, concurrent chemotherapy), and the patient.
 Serious radiation complications may occur in 5% of RT cases.
-Acute (near immediate) or sub-acute (2 to 3 months post RT) radiation side effects may develop after 50 Gy RT dosing.
+Acute (near immediate) or sub-acute (2 to 3 months post RT) radiation side effects may develop after 50 Gray (Gy) radiation dosing.
 Late or delayed radiation injury (6 months to decades) may develop after 65 Gy.

 Side effects from radiation are usually limited to the area of the patient's body that is under treatment.
 Side effects are dose-dependent; for example, higher doses of head and neck radiation can be associated with cardiovascular complications, thyroid dysfunction, and pituitary axis dysfunction.
 Modern radiation therapy aims to reduce side effects to a minimum and to help the patient understand and deal with side effects that are unavoidable.

 The main side effects reported are fatigue and skin irritation, like a mild to moderate sun burn.
 The fatigue often sets in during the middle of a course of treatment and can last for weeks after treatment ends.
 The irritated skin will heal, but may not be as elastic as it was before.